 It was a lot of work, but we worked through a lot of projects that interfaced an Arduino to LEGO Mindstorms NXT and its peripherals.
 I learned a lot about reverse engineering and also how a book goes together.

 John, a friend of mine, collected stories and interviews from a variety of people in the Make scene, in a book called "Maker Pro".
-I wrote an essay and interviewed Emile, the founder of Tindie.
+I wrote an essay and interviewed Emile Petrone, the founder of Tindie.
 I wrote about the first time Wayne and Layne did a large order of kits for a brick-and-mortar retail chain.